 Operating revenues and expenses generally result from providing services in connection with Heartland's ongoing operations.
 The principal operating revenues are charges to customers for services.
-Operating expenses include the cost of power, transmission expenses, administrative expenses, and amortization of Heartland's regulatory asset.
+Operating expenses include the cost of power, transmission expenses, administrative expenses, depreciation of capital assets, and amortization of Heartland's regulatory asset.
 All revenues and expenses not meeting this definition are reported as nonoperating revenues and expenses.